XDelta/NeosPTTKeybinds/README.md

 # NeosPTTKeybinds

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that configurably disables the Push to Talk / Mute keybinds on Mouse5, M, and V. Requires Modloader 1.8.0+
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that can disable or remap the Push to Talk / Mute keybinds on Mouse5, M, and V. Set remapped keys using the numbers from the [Key Code Reference](https://github.com/XDelta/NeosPTTKeybinds/blob/main/KeyCodeReference.txt).
+Requires Modloader 1.8.0+

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).